Abhivirani/EVOTE-digital-voting-system/README.md

 - **AES Encryption:** Votes are encrypted using AES to ensure privacy and security.
 - **Voting Status:** Voters can view their voting status before casting a vote.
 - **Result Visibility:** Election results are only displayed after the election ends.
+- **Election Creation with Custom Deadlines:** Admins can set voting periods and close elections automatically after the deadline.
+- **Automatic Vote Counting:** Once an election ends, vote tallying and result computation happen instantly.
+- **Modern Responsive UI:** Built with Next.js for fast, responsive, and SEO-friendly user experience.
 - **Dashboards:**
   - **Admin Dashboard:** Add/manage voters and candidates, close elections, and view results.
   - **Voter Dashboard:** Check voting status and cast vote if eligible.